hasib-insights/My_data-Science_self-study_notes/01_Python_basics/01_variables_data_types.md

 ```
 ## Global Variables
 Variables that are created outside of a function (as in all of the examples in the previous pages) are known as global variables.
 Global variables can be used by everyone, both inside of functions and outside.
+Example:
 ```python
 x = "awesome"